Ron DeSantis 5 p.m. update on Milton shows hurricane may shift south of Tampa

 Gov. Ron DeSantis reiterated his warnings for the West Coast of Florida as Hurricane Milton in the Gulf of Mexico keeps churning toward the Sunshine State.

-DeSantis had a few updates from his briefing he had earlier Sunday morning.
+DeSantis had a few updates from the briefing earlier Sunday morning.
 Most notably, the trajectory of Milton may now move a bit south from its original projection of hitting the Tampa Bay area Wednesday afternoon.
 The storm, still about 800 miles south, southwest of Tampa, has strengthened to about 85 mph winds, up from the 80 mph winds earlier Sunday.
 It’s projected to grow to a Category 3 storm by Wednesday.
 It was upgraded from a tropical storm to a Category 1 hurricane midday Sunday.

 Whether the storm hits the Tampa area or south in the Sarasota or Charlotte County area, the governor said every county on the Gulf Coast of Florida should be on alert and some areas have already been told to evacuate.